Lake Waiwiri / Papaitonga Scenic Reserve

 Abundance of forest and wetland birds, watch shags perched on specially constructed roosts, chance of seeing giant Powelliphanta snails in undergrowth.

 The lake lies in the Horowhenua coastal plain.
-Turn west off State Highway 1 just south of Levin.
+Turn west off SH1 just south of Levin.

 The entrance to the reserve is at the end of Buller Road, 5 km southwest of Levin off State Highway 1.